emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 type = ""

 +++
-I recently had conversation with my German teacher about _gendern_  — using both the masculine and feminine forms of German words describing people (and sometimes symbols to represent third genders) instead of the generic masculine.
+I recently had conversation with my German teacher about _gendern_  — an attempt at making the heavily gendered German language more inclusive of women and sometimes third genders.

-_Gendern_ is considered inclusive in German because it doesn't treat masculine forms as the default and explicitly includes women.
+Every word in German has grammatical gender.
+Most words for people like "doctor" or "actor" have a feminine version used for women and a masculine version used for men — and as a "generic masculine" for mixed groups of men and women and to refer to the concept in general.

+To _gendern_ means to use both the masculine and feminine versions of German words for people instead of the "generic" masculine.
 Directly translated to English, it'd be like saying "male astronauts and female astronauts" all the time instead of just "astronauts."
+This is perceived by many German speakers as more inclusive.

+I'm all for inclusive language.
+So it might sound a bit strange that I _really_, **_really_** don't like to _gendern_.

-The thing is, I _really_ don't like to gendern — not because I think women should just roll over and accept male dominance in language... and also not (only) because _gendern_ makes German sentences so clunky that practically nobody bothers with it casual speech.
+This _isn't_ because I think women should just roll over and accept male dominance in language — I consider myself a feminist.
+It's also not (only) because _gendern_ makes German sentences so clunky that practically nobody bothers with it casual speech.

-I don't like to _gendern_ because, as an anglophone, it rubs my feminist instincts the wrong way.
+Nope: I don't like to _gendern_ because it runs just about exactly opposite to how I'm used to handling inclusive language in English.

-Why, my thinking goes, should we _further_ emphasize the division between men and women by constantly saying things like "male doctors and female doctors" instead of just "doctors?"
-Why do I need to call myself a "female journalist" all the time?
-As an English speaker, it feels uncomfortable and regressive to me to — albeit indirectly — highlight my sexual biology whenever I describe my job.

-Of course, my German teacher, a native German speaker from Austria, feels the exact opposite.
+Of course, my German teacher, a native German speaker from Austria, feels differently.
 To her, not using the feminine forms feels like erasing women from existence.

 I found this mismatched perception fascinating and wanted to dig into it a bit more.
-This post explains what _gendern_ is in German, why people do it, and why I find it uncomfortable — but still do it anyways.
+This post explains what _gendern_ is in German, why people do it, and why it short-circuits my anglophone brain — but still do it anyways.

-## Grammatical gender in German
+## Grammatical gender in German doesn't always

-In German, all nouns are either masculine, feminine, or neuter.
-The words for "the" and "a/an" as well as adjectives and adverbs all change depending on a word's gender.
+[In German, all nouns are either masculine, feminine, or neuter.](https://learngerman.dw.com/en/nouns-gender/gr-38306435) The words for "the" and "a/an" as well as adjectives and adverbs all change depending on a word's gender.

-Grammatical gender in German doesn't always align with natural gender.
-For instance, "the girl" is in German is neuter-gender "das Madchen" — like all other German words ending in _-chen_.

-Mark Twain famously lamented this in his essay _The Awful German Language:_

-> Every noun has a gender, and there is no sense or system in the distribution; so the gender of each must be learned separately and by heart.
-There is no other way.
-To do this one has to have a memory like a memorandum-book.
-In German, a young lady has no sex, while a turnip has.
-Think what overwrought reverence that shows for the turnip, and what callous disrespect for the girl.

-Long story short, it's basically impossible to talk about anything in German without its grammatical gender coming into play.

-The gender of words for people almost always lines up with the biological sex of the person you're talking about.
+The gender of words for people almost always lines up with the biological sex of the person being talking about.
 Women get feminine nouns, men get masculine ones.
 This means it's basically impossible to talk about someone without bringing their sex into the conversation.

-For specific people this isn't usually an issue because you know their sex.
-But when you're talking about "doctors," "politicians," or other groups of people _in general_ things get tricky, fast.
+For specific people this isn't usually an issue because their sex is known — but start  taking about "doctors," "politicians," or other groups of people _in general_ and things get tricky, fast.

 ### The generic masculine

-Why is it hard to talk about types of people — like "doctors," "artists," and "murderers" — in general in German?

 The problem is rather straightforward: German words for people are almost always masculine in their base or "generic" form.

-To talk about a female doctor, artist, or murder, you'd need to change the word by adding the suffix _-in_ and sometimes making some other small changes.
+To talk about a female doctor, artist, or murderer, you'd need to change the masculine generic form by adding the suffix _-in_ and sometimes making some other small changes.

 Here are a few examples: